 Steve Hartman from Parrot University says: “The understanding of human language and the ability to reproduce it are two completely distinct abilities.

-Parrots-just like kids who are too young to talk-can and do comprehend a lot of what you’re stating.”
-I learned that completely real when I trained my young macaw.
-He speaks no more than a few phrases, but he learns much more.
+Parrots, like children who are too young to speak, can and do understand a lot of what you say.”
+When I was training my juvenile macaw, I realized this was completely true.
+He says only a few phrases, but he learns a lot.
 If I conclude this.

 Talk to your parrot as much and as often as you can, and he’ll be more likely to comprehend and use phrases properly.

-If you want a parrot to interact well, learn what their signals in the body language mean.
+If you want a parrot to engage successfully, you should understand their body language signals.

-People also use the language of the body to interact.
-Because our vocabulary exceeds thousands of words-we often ignore body language.
+People also communicate using body language.
+Because our vocabulary exceeds thousands of words, we frequently neglect body language.

-For other mammals and birds, body language accounts for up to ninety percent of all communication.
+Other mammals and birds rely on body language for up to 90% of their communication.

 Your parrot might not speak, but he might still understand you!